wagdav/thewagner.net/content/2019-12-20-Functions-in-disguise.markdown

 ---
 title: Functions in disguise
+summary:
+    I argue that we should use functions to simplify configuration files.
 ---

-_Summary_: I argue that we should use functions to simplify configuration files.

 Mainstream programming languages support [structured programming][StructuredProgramming].
 Functions, subroutines and methods make